-- A substructure is assumed to be solved if it is over a statistical threshold defined by the detection program - Problem: Often, a substructure is correct, but the threshold is not reached. - Solution: Run Bp3 in "Check" mode, to verify if a solution is complete/correct.
+- A substructure is assumed to be solved if it is over a statistical threshold defined by the detection program (ie. CCweak > 30% or CRUNCH2 FOM > 1.0) - Problem: Often, a substructure is correct, but the threshold is not reached. - Solution: Run Bp3 in "Check" mode, to verify if a solution is complete/correct.